h0uz3/CongressChecklist/README.md

 	- make note of the filesystem used so you know if they will work on the system of the person you want to exchange data with.
 (FAT32 is a safe bet to work everywhere.)
 	- Mac: NTFS, ZFS, Ext can be read, but not written to without 3rd party software.
 FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions
 - Ethernet cords (Cat5e) of multiple lengths (Maybe have a spare to tether a friend)
-	- USB/Thunderbolt to Ethernet adapter, if your device needs one (for example thin notebooks)
-- Cat5 o'nine tails
 - torch (Have spare batteries or rechargeables and a matching charger that works with 230V≈ @50Hz)
-- LED throwies
 - phones
 	- mobile phone (GSM) one each
 		- for your day-to-day SIM card